Living in Dijon, France: What to Expect + My Experience

 Racism and Xenophobia in France

 If you’re a person of color, you may experience more racism in France than your home country.
-This is likely due to the more homogeneous population—it’s estimated that only 15% of residents are non-white.
+This is likely due to the more homogenous population—it’s estimated that only 15% of residents are non-white.

 There’s actually no official data on race in France since the country doesn’t collect that info, to avoid discrimination (this stems from WWII, where Jews were persecuted based on public records of their backgrounds).
 In a backwards way, not gathering info on race actually leads to more racism, as you can’t gauge how policies are impacting various ethnic groups differently.